edgelesssys/marblerun.sh/content/docs/getting-started/coordinator.md

 ### Response style

-The Client API is designed as an HTTP-REST interface.Responses follow the [JSend](https://github.com/omniti-labs/jsend) style, though only the response types `success` and `error` are returned so far.
+The Client API is designed as an HTTP-REST interface.
+Responses follow the [JSend](https://github.com/omniti-labs/jsend) style, though only the response types `success` and `error` are returned so far.

 In general, a successful API call (HTTP Code 200) will return a response in the following style: